-Water heating tips
+Water heater energy-saving tips

 Looking for ways to save money on your energy bill?

 Check that your water heater is set to 120 F. If not, adjust the setting.

 Fill your clothes washer and dishwasher for each use.
 Full loads are most efficient.

 Use a lower temperature setting on your clothes washer.
 Make sure you always rinse with cold water, and switch to cold instead of warm or hot for the wash cycle.